Kindex

 11

-[What to put here?
-I am searching for letters or school assignments written by Wilford W. Clark that showcase his excellent penmanship, OR to find photos showing Annie Clark (Tanner) with others of Susan Leggett's family]
+[NOTE: I am searching for letters or school assignments written by Wilford W. Clark that showcase his excellent penmanship, which would be labeled thus:

 Wilford's journal of class notes, meticulously inscribed in beautiful penmanship, remains a prize memento of the education offered in Idaho in the 1880's.